IreneZihuiLi/EmoCT/README.md

 ## EmoCT Dataset
 This is the repo for the EmoCT (Emotion-Covid19-Tweet) Dataset.

 We provide two versions: single-tag and multi-tag.
+Each folder contains 800 samples for training and 200 for testing.

 ### Emotion and its tag code used: